Informed Consent Overview

 Additional Forms Required for Clinical Research

-Experimental Subjects Bill of Rights (BoR)
+Experimental Participants Bill of Rights (BoR)

 California state law (Health & Safety Code, Section 24172) requires that an “experimental subject’s bill of rights” be provided to all participants in a medical experiment.
 The IRB has interpreted “medical experiments” to include almost studies involving biomedical procedures, placebo controls, innovative therapy and/or normal volunteer subjects in studies involving more than minimal risks.